 When choosing between fire suppression systems, consider these factors:

-- System Flexibility: Thanks to flexible hydraulic hoses, iMist systems can be retrofitted into existing properties with ease.
+- System flexibility: flexible hydraulic hoses mean iMist systems can be retrofitted into existing properties with ease.

 System designs of water mist systems and fire sprinklers